InioluwaJohansson/Smart-Electric-Metering-System-BackEnd/README.md

 ## Overview

 The Smart Electric Metering System Backend is designed to log and optimize power usage, specifically tailored for the Nigerian consumer power sector.
-Developed by Makinde T.I, Makinde K.E, Abu A.O, and Adenekan A.A, this backend system serves as the core component for managing and analyzing electricity consumption data.
+Developed by Makinde T.I, Abu A.O, and Adenekan A.A, this backend system serves as the core component for managing and analyzing electricity consumption data.

 ## Features